Thursday, October 22, 2020

-- We recommend you register before the 2017-2018 school year ends to guarantee a ticket; however, the deadline to register is Friday, September 28, 2018.
+- We recommend you register before the 2019-2020 school year ends to guarantee a ticket; however, the deadline to register will be in October 1, 2020.
 Teachers who do not register by this deadline can still purchase a $45 discounted ticket for Thursday through NJPAC’s Box Office.

 - Teachers must be employed by an accredited educational institution, or be retired from working in an accredited educational institution.

-- Teachers who cannot attend Teacher Day may register to attend High School Student Day (Friday, October 19, 2018) without students.
-(Please e-mail us at studentday(at)grdodge(dot)org if you wish to register without students.)
+- Teachers who cannot attend Teacher Day may register to attend High School Student Day (Friday, October 23.
+2020) without students.
+(More info about this available January 2020.)